finbourne/luminesce-sdk-csharp/sdk/docs/SqlDesignApi.md

 # **PutSqlToQueryDesign**
 > QueryDesign PutSqlToQueryDesign (string body, bool? validateWithMetadata = null)

-[EXPERIMENTAL] PutSqlToQueryDesign: Make a SQL-design object from SQL if possible
+PutSqlToQueryDesign: Make a SQL-design object from SQL if possible

 Generates a QueryDesign object from simple SQL if possible  > This method is generally only intended for IDE generation purposes.  > It is largely internal to the Finbourne web user interfaces and subject to change without notice.